Sodynoizz/diseasesbot-remake/README.rst

    :target: https://discord.com/channels/@me/884707218577063998
    :alt: My discord account

-A bot which using Discord.py v2.0 library, a modern, easy to use, feature-rich, and async ready API wrapper for Discord Written in Python to create about health information and others.
+A bot which using Discord.py v2.0 library which is a modern, easy to use, feature-rich, and async ready API wrapper for Discord Written in Python to create about health information and others.

 Installing
 --------------------